nic-starke/neon_samurai/README.md

 - To provide a clean and well organised firmware project that other users can extend for themselves.
 - As a personal project to experiment with the AVR platform.

-## Getting Involved

-I have created a virtual machine development environment that can be used to quickly get going with the project.

-It is available [here](<https://git.sr.ht/~Nicolaus> Starke/AVR_VM), its a generic Ubuntu VM configured with the latest AVR-GCC.

-It uses a [Vagrant](www.vagrantup.com) configuration script so you don't have to configure anything.
+## I am a developer, how can I get involved?

+The repository includes a devcontainer definition for vscode, or alternatively you can use the Dockerfile.

 ### Line Endings